 If you’re looking to make an adventure out of your weekend, Mount Beerwah is a must do.
 As one of the Glass House Mountains, Beerwah provides an iconic location with a challenging climb.

-Standing 556 metres tall (above sea level) and situated about one hour from Brisbane City, it lies in a pretty convenient place for people who live anywhere between Brisbane and the Sunshine Coast.
+Standing 556m tall (above sea level) and situated about one hour from Brisbane City, it lies in a pretty convenient place for people who live anywhere between Brisbane and the Sunshine Coast.

 - Sweet rock scrambling